DOUARA/hack-jack/04- Machine Language/README.md

 ## Hack Language specification

+More details about the hack assembly language can be found [here](http://nand2tetris-questions-and-answers-forum.32033.n3.nabble.com/Introduction-to-Hack-Assembly-Language-td4032232.html)

 ## Project
 To get used to assembly language, We've developed 2 basic assembly programs one to handle multiplication operation, the other to interact with the screen memory map.